-Optus has been develop with the objective of rapid and flexible design and simulation of electromagnetic, photonic and optical structures, and for it to be easy to use by both students and professionals alike.
+Optus EOMD has been developed with the objective of rapid and flexible design and simulation of electromagnetic, photonic and optical structures.
+Optus EOMD is designed by electromagnetic scientists and specifically designed for rapid design and modeling.
+Models can be built and simulated in minutes.
+Extensive data visualization and presentation methods are incorporated within Optus EOMD, along with the ability to export the data in json files for external analysis.
+While specifically built for experienced electromagnetic engineers, Optus EOMD's interface and controls are very intuitive, allowing students to easily use the program to learn electromagnetic, optical, and photonic device design and modeling.
 The interface contains all the necessary inputs and controls at the ready, all being clear in their purpose and easy to access.
-Features of Optus include:
+Features of Optus EOMD include:

 -